-systems, techniques, processes and materials of production, with particular attention to the impacts on environment and on society caused by the production, distribution and the complete life cycle of a product;
+- systems, techniques, processes and materials of production, with particular attention to the impacts on the environment and on the society due by the production, distribution and the complete life cycle of an object; - Experiment with materials and techniques, both traditional and digital, in order to deeply understand the process and the object (learning by doing). - Document the process of experimenting, trying and failing.